thumblemonks/riot/README.markdown

     asserts(:first).equals("foo")

+If you're like me, you like to write a bunch of failing tests for a context and then make them pass.
+This can easily be done by simply calling an `asserts` or `should` command with no block returning the actual value.

+    asserts("something special")
+    should("do something special")

+Both of the above tests will fail.
+You can use this similar to a `should_eventually`.
+The difference is that `should_eventually` is not technically a failure and will therefore be ignored in time by (based on my experience).
+The above two blocks will actually show up as failures and should hopefully drive you to making them pass.

 ### Reading Riot's output

 Riot can output the test results in several ways, the default being *story reporting*.
 With